kingroryg/lprimeroo.github.io.old/_posts/2024-03-02-upgrade-cuda-on-sagemaker-studio-notebooks.md

 ---

 As of March 2024, Sagemaker studio notebooks use `conda-forge` and come pre-installed with CUDA 11.2 which was released in 2020.
 While AWS may think that CUDA 11.2 is all we need, most of the newer LoRA, QLoRA, and other quanitzation-based libraries like `accelerate` and `bitesnadbytes` don't support it.
 To top it off, Sagemaker makes it super-confusing and mind-numbingly silly to make any changes via `conda`.
-After multiple hair-pulling hours, I was able to get the notebook use CUDA 11.8 using the following bash snippet.
+After multiple hair-pulling hours, I was able to get the notebooks to use CUDA 11.8 using the following bash snippet.
 Good luck.

 ```sh